Table Of Contents

 - Physical abuse (e.g. dropping, crushing, piercing, and/or vibrations)

 - Short-circuiting, battery cell malfunctions, or system faults

 When lithium-ion batteries fail they can undergo thermal runaway, which involves violent bursting of battery cells, hissing and release of toxic, flammable, and explosive gases, and an intense fire that can be difficult to put out.

 Other overheating battery-related lawsuits:

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have an LG Home Battery Lawsuit?

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in LG Home Battery Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in LG Home Battery Lawsuits.
 We are handling individual litigation nationwide and currently accepting new personal injury and property damage cases in all 50 states.

 If you or another loved one was harmed by a recalled home energy battery, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.